 How to paint your counters to look like marble

-Once the white paint is dry, start adding the variation found in a natural piece of stone.
+Once the white paint is dry, it’s time to start adding the variation found in a natural piece of stone.

-I dabbed my medium gray paint on randomly with a round brush and then blotted it with the sponge.
+I dabbed my medium gray paint on randomly in patches with a round brush and then blotted it with the sponge.

 Then use a round brush to dab more of the medium gray paint on and spread it around with the sponge.